-So we already know that using shipping containers to build homes with is environmentally friendly.
-And in the recent survey which we published we found that the two most common reasons people want to live in a container home is because they are affordable and eco-friendly- more about that here.
+So we already know that using shipping containers for constructing buildings is environmentally friendly.
+In a recent survey, we found that the two most common reasons people want to live in a container home is because they are affordable and Eco friendly.
+Read more about that here.

-But, how can you make your shipping container homes even more eco-friendly?
+Let’s discuss some ways that you can make your shipping container buildings even more Eco friendly?

 Lower Your Temperature

-Do you really need to walk around inside during winter with only shorts and a t-shirt on!?
-If you turn the thermostat down and slightly reduce the temperature of your hot water you could save yourself money and reduce your carbon emissions!
+Do you really need to walk around inside during the winter wearing only shorts and a t-shirt?
+If you turn the thermostat down and slightly reduce the temperature of your hot water, you could save yourself money and reduce your carbon emissions!

 Use Your Garden

-Another great way to improve the eco-friendliness of your container is to create a compost pile either in your kitchen (ideally within a compost pail/bin!) or in your garden.
+Another great way to improve the Eco friendliness of your container is to create a compost pile either in your kitchen, by using a compost pail or bin, or in your garden.

-Lots of daily items we throw into the bin could instead be placed on a compost pile, things like: vegetable peels, fruit, tea bag, cotton clothes and more could all be recycled.
+Lots of daily items we throw into the bin could instead be placed on a compost pile.
+Things like vegetable peels, fruit, tea bags, cotton clothes and more, can all be recycled.

-Around 30% of rubbish we bin each week could be composted instead, this would be very good for the environment.
-By using a compost pile instead of a landfill it stops the build-up of methane gas which is a contributor to global warming.
+Around 30% of garbage we toss each week could be composted instead.
+This would be very good for the environment.
+By using a compost pile instead of a landfill it stops the buildup of methane gas.

-If you don’t have enough room in your garden for a compost pile you can purchase a compost bin and place this on your drive.
-Once the scraps have rotted down you have a rich compost which can be used to sprinkle on your plants and trees.
+If you don’t have enough room in your garden for a compost pile you can purchase a compost bin and place this on your driveway.
+Once the scraps have rotted down, you have a rich compost which can be used to sprinkle on your plants and trees.

 In addition to having a compost pile, why not try to grow your own food in your garden!
 Growing your own vegetables can save a huge amount of carbon dioxide emissions!
-Not only do you get the satisfaction of knowing where your food has come from, you also save the vegetables travelling thousands of miles to the supermarket and then to your home…
+You get the satisfaction of knowing that you’ve grown your own food and that it is fresh.

 Switch Off Your Appliances

-If you are more serious about reducing your carbon footprint then consider swapping out your old electronics for energy star rated ones.
+If you are more serious about reducing your carbon footprint, then consider upgrading your old appliances for energy star rated ones.
 Energy star products use anywhere from 10-50% less energy than standard models.

-In a similar vein look to switch out any incandescent lightbulbs for a CFL (compact fluorescent lamp) bulb- this will save over 400 pounds of greenhouse gas emissions per bulb!
+Change out any incandescent light bulbs for a CFL bulb (compact fluorescent lamp).
+This will save over 400 pounds of greenhouse gas emissions per bulb.

-Both what you use to insulate your container with and where you insulate your container can make a massive difference to the environment.
+Both what you use for insulating your container and where you insulate your container can make a massive difference to the environment.

-Instead of using traditional fibreglass blanket insulation in the roof of your container- why not consider using a natural alternative like- cotton insulation or GreenFiber Cocoon?
-GreenFiber Cocoon is created out of recycled newspaper and can be purchased for around 25 cents per square foot.
+Instead of using traditional fibreglass blanket insulation in the roof of your container, why not consider using a natural alternative like cotton insulation or GreenFiber Cocoon?
+GreenFiber Cocoon is created out of recycled newspaper and is relatively inexpensive.

-Or, if cotton isn’t your style you could use straw to insulate your walls.
-La Milpa, a Mexican school, has recently built large sections of their school out of shipping containers and they insulated the walls with straw- keep your eyes peeled on our blog because we will be interviewing the school about this within the next few weeks!
+If cotton isn’t your style, you could use straw to insulate your walls.
+La Milpa, a Mexican school, has recently built large sections of their school out of shipping containers.
+They insulated the walls with straw.

 Now, let’s talk about where to insulate.

-Although it’s temping when you’re building you container home to save money and only insulate your walls- in the long run this isn’t eco-friendly and will almost certainly cost you more money.
+Although it’s temping when constructing a container building to save money to only insulate your walls, in the long run this isn’t Eco friendly and will almost certainly cost you more money.

-Instead you should insulate the container’s walls, roof and underneath.
+Instead you should insulate the walls, roof and underneath the container.

-To insulate the underneath and walls of your containers most of the time we’d opt for spray foam insulation but it depends on the climate and individual circumstances.
-To insulate the roof, we’d choose one of the eco-friendly options mentioned above.
+To insulate the underneath and walls of your containers, most of the time we’d opt for spray foam insulation.
+It can depend on the climate and individual circumstances.
+To insulate the roof, we’d choose one of the Eco friendly options mentioned above.

-In order to get the best value out of solar-panels you need a south facing roof, ideally with no shade.
-If your roof has some shade this isn’t a problem but it needs to have clear sunlight on it from around 10am until 4pm.
+In order to get the best value out of solar panels, it is best to have a south facing roof, ideally with no shade.
+If your roof has some shade, this isn’t a problem, but it needs to have clear sunlight on it for most of the day.

 Like the sound of solar panels but don’t want to pay for them?
-Why not consider making them yourself.
-Larry from seacabin, built his own solar panels to go ontop of his container lodge.
+Why not consider making them yourself?

 Use Local Building Materials

-A great way to cut down on your carbon footprint is to source any of your building materials locally- now this will be easier for some of you than others.
+A great way to cut down on your carbon footprint is to source your building materials locally.
+This will be easier for some of you than others.

-If you live in Canada and are using oak to clad the external skin of your container fantastic!
-However, if you want to do the same and live in Dubai this will require you to source your materials from a long way- greatly increasing your carbon footprint.
-So instead of using oak is there any other local material you could source to use instead?
+If you live in Canada and are using oak to clad the external skin of your container, fantastic!
+But if you live in Dubai and you want to do the same, this will require you to source your materials from a long distance which would greatly increasing your carbon footprint.
+So, using your good judgment, investigate local materials that are similar that you could use instead.

 - Using carpets on wooden floors can save around 4-6% on heating bills.